|

 from all four active UK squadrons were deployed during the 2003 Iraq War (Op Telic).

-the recent £140 million Tornado F3 Capability Sustainment Programme (CSP), 100
+Under the £140 million Tornado F3 Capability Sustainment Programme (CSP), 100

 F-3s were upgraded to incorporate the Raytheon AIM-120 Advanced Medium-Range